HenryCook/grafana-s3-backup/README.md

 # grafana-s3-backup

-Grafana DB backup script which stores it in S3.
+A script which backups up the Grafana `sqlite3` DB to S3.

 All the tool does is copy the file locally to `/opt/grafana/backups` with a timestamp, and then copies it to the S3 bucket given.